DataDog/integrations-extras/onepane/README.md

 ## Overview

-Onepane is a GenAI tool that enhances incident resolution through automated Root Cause Analysis (RCA) by integrating seamlessly with monitoring tools like Datadog.
+Onepane is a GenAI tool that enhances incident resolution through automated root cause analysis (RCA) by integrating seamlessly with monitoring tools like Datadog.
 By integrating Onepane with Datadog, customers gain rapid incident correlation with changes and infrastructure events, significantly reducing troubleshooting time and improving operational efficiency.
-The integration tracks incident data, infrastructure events, and change data (like code updates), providing valuable insights that help teams quickly identify root causes and prevent future issues.
+The integration tracks incident data, infrastructure events, and change data (such as code updates), providing valuable insights that help teams quickly identify root causes and prevent future issues.

 ## Setup

 **In Datadog:**

-- Go to **Integrations**, select the **Onepane** tile, and click **Install Integration**.
+- Navigate to **Integrations**, select the **Onepane** tile, click **Install Integration**.

 - Click **Connect Accounts** to begin authorizing the integration.
 You will be redirected to [console.onepane.ai][2].